-We help struggling couples connect to each other again, and create passion, peace, and happiness together.
+I help highly motivated couples who are willing to invest whatever time and effort are required to save their relationship connect to each other again, and create peace, passion, and happiness together.

-We provide counseling, workshops, and in-session and online teaching, encouragement, and inspiration.
-We use technology to expand our reach beyond our clinical availability through blogging, social media, and podcasting, to help as many as possible.
+I provide counseling, workshops, and in-session and online teaching, encouragement, and inspiration.
+I use technology to expand my reach beyond my clinical availability through blogging, social media, and podcasting, to help as many as possible.

-Values (the things that drive how we do what we do)
+Values (the things that drive how I do what I do)

 Authenticity — Counselors are real human beings.
 We struggle in our own lives in various ways.
 We sometimes need to seek therapy for ourselves.
 The counseling experience is, first of all, a human encounter so, while honoring the important boundaries that make counseling work, I am real with my clients.

 Growth — Difficulties, problems, and challenges–while often painful–offer constant opportunities for growth.
 When we see life’s problems as growth opportunities, we can respond to them in a more productive way.
 Growing better relationships nearly always requires that we become better people, not necessarily morally, but that we learn new ways of speaking, listening, and responding to each other.